Jingkang50/OODSurvey/OOD.md

 <br>
 **Institution:**
 > <details>
-> <summary>Using an additional background class for an entropic open-set loss and an losses to suppress OOD feature magnitudes.</summary>
+> <summary>An entropic open-set loss and an OOD-feature-magnitudes-suppression loss on the additional background class.</summary>
 > <p style="text-align:left">
 > The paper designs novel losses to maximize entropy for unknown inputs while increasing separation in deep feature space by modifying magnitudes of known and unknown samples.
 In sum, logits entropy and feature magnitudes are used for OOD detection.
 > </p>